Loved reading all of your thoughts about Spring! Winner of the "Bliss" cookbook is Leanne, who said:

-I made this salad last week, much to my boy's dismay.
+I made this salad last week, much to my son's dismay.
 Fruit in pasta salad?
 They hate it.

 I love it.

-They would, on the other hand, rather eat a frozen (breakfast) burrito from Costco (yes, for dinner).
+They would, on the other hand, rather eat a frozen (breakfast) burrito (yes, for dinner).
 Personally, I would rather gnaw my hand off, than eat one of those burritos.

 Spinach, Chicken and Bowtie Pasta Salad

 adapted from Favorites, A Collection of Ivory Family Recipes

 2/3 cup teriyaki sauce